Version 1.0 — February 2026

 | Unauthorized access to health data | Low | High | Low | Firestore security rules enforce user-level isolation.
 Firebase Auth with secure sessions.
 Google Cloud SOC 2 / ISO 27001. |

-| Employer access to individual health data | Low | Very High | Low | "Employer Firewall": minimum 10-user threshold for any aggregated data.
+| Employer access to individual health data | Low | Very High | Low | "Employer Firewall": k=10 minimum-cell-size plus complementary sparse-cell suppression (CBS methodology) for any aggregated data.
 Individual data never exposed to employer dashboard.
 Enforced at database security rule level. |

-| Re-identification from aggregated data | Low | High | Low | Rule of 10 prevents small-group identification.
+| Re-identification from aggregated data | Low | High | Low | k=10 minimum-cell-size with complementary sparse-cell suppression (CBS methodology) prevents small-group identification and blocks differencing across adjacent breakdowns.
 Leaderboard nicknames enabled by default.
 No demographic breakdowns in employer reports. |

 | Re-identification from Team Wellbeing aggregate | Low | High | Low | 30% proportional threshold (floor of 3).
 Employer has zero visibility.
 Only team members see aggregate.
 Individual opt-in/out not visible to others.
 Server-side aggregation; no individual scores in team collection. |